-A common question: can and does the body absorb chemicals/elements that are applied to the skin?
+Can and does the body absorb chemicals and/or elements that are applied to the skin?

 That being said, let’s explore a common falsity regarding EDTA absorption and chelation.